- Arctic and Nordics

 It's just one of many extraordinary experiences A&K can arrange for you in the Indian Ocean, from dancing in an underwater nightclub to submarine trips and feeding sting rays.
 Along with well-established relationships with stunning resorts, we use the very best guides and arrange easy island hopping - flights are rarely more glorious - along with seamless connections with Africa and India.

-Whether it's your honeymoon or luxury holiday, travel to the Indian Ocean with Abercrombie & Kent in 2014 and we'll reveal impossibly perfect white sand, waving palm fronds and exquisite marine life.
-Alongside the spice-infused history of Zanzibar and distinctive culture of the Swahili Coast, we'll take you to two hedonistic clusters of islands
+Whether it's your honeymoon or luxury holiday, travel to the Indian Ocean with Abercrombie & Kent and we'll reveal impossibly perfect white sand, waving palm fronds and exquisite marine life.

 The low-lying necklace of the Maldives, straddling the equator, pioneered the over-water villa.
 Vast emerald lagoons and coral frescoed with multi-coloured blizzards of fish are par for the course, but the expanding range of private island resorts now offer everything from Michelin-starred chefs and underwater spa treatments to tree house villas.

-Further south the Seychelles has thrown off the tag of five-star islands, two-star accommodation.
-Its now boasts superb shabby chic castaway resorts including North Island - Prince William's choice for the royal honeymoon.
+Further south, the Seychelles now boasts superb shabby chic castaway resorts including North Island - Prince William's choice for the royal honeymoon.
 The flat-topped atolls and lushly forested granite mountains offer heavenly nature - several have their own environmental programmes - including the planet's largest fish, smallest frog and heaviest tortoise.